GregHilston/Code-Foo/Challenges/challenge_36_socode/README.md

 # Challenge

+Welcome to soCode, the social coding experiment.

 This "challenge" is a little different.
 There isn't going to be an end goal, rather you're going to be asked to be creative.

 I'll have a single file in the folder called `socode.js`

+**Four steps, fork -> edit -> open a pull -> merge**

 ## Loose Rules

 - Add a function with your github name as its name.
+  - if you want to add more functions, do so, just append some change to your function name (ex: function 0 = GregHilston, function 1 = GregHilston1)
 - Your function can do anything and everything, as long as it finishes in a reasonable amount of time.
 No infinite loops, please.
 - Once your function is written, you can call it from anywhere else in the already existing execution chain.
 - Never entirely delete anyone else's function.
 Edit it if needed.
 - codeFoo() should be the last executing function

+Let's see if we can make something meaningful out of this.

 ## Acknowledgement